-This continuing nursing education activity awards 38.0 contact hours.
+This continuing nursing education activity awards up to 25.5 contact hours.

-Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreements.
+Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreement.

 Association for Vascular and Interventional Radiographers (AVIR) ARRT Accreditation

-Achieving a score of 75% or more on questions asked in the online evaluation for select ISET sessions will allow the AMA PRA Category 1 Credits™ earned during these sessions to count toward self-assessment credits towards Part 2 of the ABS MOC Program.
+Achieving a score of 75% or higher on questions asked in the online evaluation for select ISET sessions will allow the AMA PRA Category 1 Credits™ earned during these sessions to count toward self-assessment credits for Part 2 of the ABS MOC Program.

 Noninvasive Vascular Diagnosis

 This program will provide 6.75 credits in Noninvasive Vascular Diagnosis.

 The American Medical Association (AMA) has an agreement of mutual recognition of CME credit with the UEMS.
 Under the terms of this agreement, the European Accreditation Council for Continuing Medical Education (EACCME), the accrediting arm of the UEMS, will convert CME credit for live activities certified by the AMA.

 Requirements for Credit